ronaldpedid/keystone_boiler_plate/README.md

 Steps to Run:

-Make sure you have mongodo running on it's default port.
+Make sure you have mongod running on it's default port.
 Run npm install and then use the command nodemon keystone.js

 To access the dashboard go to 0.0.0.0:3000/keystone